Statistical Weather and Climate Information

 Global Temperature and Precipitation Maps

-The user can select temperature or precipitation anomalies as they were reported by NCDC's Climate Monitoring Branch.
+The user can select temperature or precipitation anomalies as they were reported by NCEI's Climate Monitoring Branch.

 Climatic Data for Frost Protected Shallow Foundations